tobybreckon/fire-detection-cnn/README.md

 Training datasets:

-* The custom dataset used for training and evaluation can be found on [Durham Collections](https://collections.durham.ac.uk/collections/r1ww72bb497)
+* The custom dataset used for training and evaluation can be found on [Durham Collections](https://collections.durham.ac.uk/collections/r1ww72bb497) together with the trained network models.
 * Standard datasets such as [furg-fire-dataset](https://github.com/steffensbola/furg-fire-dataset) were also used for training and evaluation.

 ![](https://github.com/atharva333/fire-detection/blob/master/Images/slic-stages.png)
-Original frame (left), Frame after superpixel segmentation (middle), Frame after superpixel prediction (right)
+Original frame (left), Frame after superpixel segmentation (middle), Frame after superpixel fire prediction (right)

 ---
 ## Instructions to test pre-trained models: